-- These techniques have been validated only for the Kerman variety in orchards that are at least10 years old.
-If other cultivars are used, please note which cultivar was sampled on the sample bag. - Repeat for all orchards and orchard regions that differ in productivity, age or soil type.
+- These techniques have been validated only for the Nonpareil variety in orchards that are at least 8 years old.
+If other cultivars are used, please note which cultivar was sampled on the sample bag.
+Method development for other cultivars is under way.
+However, this current approach will result in valuable information for any cultivar, as cultivar-specific nutritional requirements likely do not vary significantly. - Repeat for all orchards and orchard regions that differ in productivity, age or soil type.
 Identify your areas of low performance, and collect samples from them independently. - Label all samples well with collection date, field number, cultivar and within field location if needed.
 Please note if foliar fertilizers have been applied.